What is the Urban Heat Island Effect, and How Can Irrigating Help?

 green-wall-eco-friendly-vertical-garden

-Besides adding more irrigation, living walls and green roofs are an excellent way to combat the heat island effect that Toronto experiences.
+Besides adding more irrigation, living walls and green roofs are an excellent way to combat heat islands.
 These landscaping elements provide shade, help remove heat from the air and lower temperatures.
 In a city with limited vegetation, homeowners and businesses who incorporate these techniques into their landscape design can help reduce the heating effect across the city.[2]

 Mitigating extra heat in cities